 Proposed Firearm Storage Ordinance

-The Saratoga City Council will consider proposed regulations for storage and reporting lost/stolen firearms.
+The Saratoga City Council has considered proposed regulations for storage and reporting lost/stolen firearms.
 The proposed ordinance would require firearms to be stored in a locked container or disabled with a safety device when they are not in the immediate control or possession of the owner at home.
 Additionally, lost or stolen firearms would need to be reported to law enforcement within 48 hours.

 You can also submit feedback by completing this comment form or emailing the City Council.
 All comments collected from the Community Meeting, comment form, and email will be shared with the City Council at the June 20 City Council meeting.

 Article 6-35 – Firearms.

 Except when carried on his or her person, or in his or her immediate control and possession, no person shall keep a firearm (as defined in California Penal Code 16520 or as amended) in any residence owned or controlled by that person unless the firearm is stored in a locked container (as defined in California Penal Code 16850 or as amended) or the firearm is disabled with a safety device that is listed on the California Department of Justice’s roster of approved firearm safety devices.